 added with the Tool button.
 Each will have slight offset - The first point

 should be placed in front of the door.
-It can be offset (along the doors threshold) for very long doorways, closer to the stackup actors.
+It can be offset (along the doors threshold) for very long doorways, closer to the stack up actors.
 For double doors, it should be near the centre of the overall threshold, but offset to the relevant side.
 See Wide Doorway Image - Keep using the

 Add Clear Point